aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 ### Aave V3 Pool Facilitator

-Interacting with GHO via the Aave Pool facilitator is very similar to interacting with a typical reserve asset: the same `borrow` and `repay` functions are used.
+Interacting with GHO via the Aave Pool facilitator is very similar to interacting with a typical reserve asset.
 Below are the technical guides for all GHO actions along with their contract references.

 ### Minting